macCesar/purgeTSS/docs/configuring-guide.md

 ```

 - `purge.mode.all` By default, `purgeTSS` will look everywhere inside your XML files, like in comments, attributes, classes, ids, Ti Element, and even the actual written content in your markup. **This mode is necessary if you want `purgetss` to parse any Ti Element that you've styled in `config.js`**.
-- `purge.mode.classes` Use `classes` to search only in `class` and `id` attributes of your XML files.
+- `purge.mode.class` Use `class` to search only in `class` and `id` attributes in your XML files.
-- `purge.mode.options.safelist` List of styles that you would like to keep regardless of the purge mode or whether or not they are included in your XML files.
+- `purge.mode.options.safelist` List of classes and Ti Elements that you want to keep regardless of the purge mode or whether or not they are included in your XML files.

 ### Large safelist?
-If you need to keep a very large set of styles, you can create a CommonJS module with an array of all the styles and import it into your config file like this:
+If you need to keep a very large list, you can create a CommonJS module with an array of all the styles and require it in `config.js` like this:
 ```javascript
 // ./purgetss/config.js
 module.exports = {